huriettic/doomstyle3dportalrendererinunity/README.md

-To run this project, you’ll need the level file map-clear.txt, which is not included in this repository.
+Add the level file map-clear.txt, which is not included in this repository or use the included level I made, Two Hallways.

-You can get it from the video and put it in the Resources folder in the project.
+You can get map-clear.txt from the video and put it in the Resources folder in the project.